Chris Poyzer, MSW

 I coach executives through those seasons.
 With honesty and the credibility of someone who's actually been there.

 Sitting in that sunroom, it hit me.
 Not as panic, but as clarity: This was not going to be a single goodbye someday down the road.
 This was going to be a long one.
 At first, that realization felt cruel.
-Awaiting death can be gruesome and devastating.
-Watching loss unfold slowly can feel unbearable.
-I was scared — terrified — and I realized that there would be little chance for do-overs.
-Over time, I realized I had been given something rare: the chance to say goodbye every day, forever.
+Over time, I realized I had been given something rare: the chance to say goodbye every day, forever.— from Chapter 1, "The Sunroom"

 My first wife Tania was diagnosed with Huntington's Disease early in our marriage.
 It was just the two of us.
 I became her caregiver — managing medications, sleepless nights, the slow losses that don't announce themselves — while showing up to work the next morning like everything was fine.